-Discontinued Product Candidate
+Discontinued Product Candidates

 In January 2020, we entered into a license agreement with Innovent for the development and commercialization of a biosimilar version of bevacizumab (Avastin) in any dosage form and presentations in the United States and Canada.
-On May 3, 2022, we provided notice of termination of the License Agreement to Innovent pursuant to Section 13.6 of the License Agreement to discontinue development of CHS-305, a bevacizumab (Avastin) biosimilar candidate.
+On May 3, 2022, we provided notice of termination of the License Agreement to Innovent pursuant to Section 13.6 of the License Agreement to discontinue development of CHS-305, a bevacizumab (Avastin) biosimilar candidate, because regulatory approval of the licensed product could not be reasonably obtained within the agreed time period.